Polish Volunteer Corps

-The Polish Volunteer Corps (PDK; Polski Korpus Ochotniczy; Польський добровольчий корпус, ПДК) is a group consisting of mercenaries from Poland fighting on the side of Ukraine during the Russian invasion of the country.
+The Polish Volunteer Corps (PDK; Polski Korpus Ochotniczy; Польський добровольчий корпус, ПДК) is a currently inactive group consisting of international volunteers from Poland fighting on the side of Ukraine during the Russian invasion of the country.

 The PDK fought against Russia in the Russian invasion of Ukraine.
 The PDK also fought in the Belgorod incursions with the Russian Volunteer Corps and Freedom of Russia Legion.

 History

 The PDK was founded in February 2023.
 The PDK fought against Russia during the Belgorod incursions.
 The PDK posted images on Twitter that showed them fighting with the Russian Volunteer Corps and the Freedom of Russia Legion in Belgorod.
 The PDK stated that no one had been killed during the fighting in Belgorod.
 The Polish government has denied any ties with the group, and insists that any action by the volunteers is not representative of the Polish government or the Polish armed forces.

+On 2 January 2025, the PDK announced on its now-defunct Telegram channel that due to "significant changes" in "every aspect of the war", including "technological leaps" and " structural changes in formations and their management methods", the PDK had to "close [its] operations in their current form".
+Its membership continues to serve in the Ukrainian military in different capacities.

 Organization

 The PDK is a special unit for reconnaissance and sabotage, which does not belong to the Ukrainian Foreign Legions, but is likely part of the Ministry of Foreign Affairs of Ukraine.